pkegg/PortMaster-build/README.md

     - Not strictly required if copying files into `pkg` is done in the `build` script.
 But convenient if `build` takes a long time.
   - `test` - will run tests inside a docker image
   - `install-deps` - provides any addition dependencies for build beyond main Dockerfile.

+# Release Hosting
+The legacy process of hosting .zip files at the root of the git repository is easy/simple, but has issues:
+ - Every zip increases git repo size, making git clones take longer and longer over time.
+ - No easy way to see what's different in each port.
+ - Max file size of 100MB, meaning some ports like UQM and SuperTux have to be hosted somewhere else, leading to more complexity.

+The updated `./build` process will create zips under `./release` - these zips *can* be used to update the legacy zips in the git repo.
+However, the intent is to create a different process which `portmaster` can then use for downloads.

+In short - the new release hosting process will simply use github releases to host all zips.
+The 'latest' release will be used by portmaster so that the download code is almost identical (note: the releases will be versioned, but github provides a 'latest' url that will get the most recent).
+To avoid rebuilding all ports for every release, remote build caching (`./build --remote-build-cache`) makes it so that zips that have not changed and just be re-downloaded from a previous release and re-published.

+Advantages:
+- No 100MB file size limit
+- Very similar download code for PortMaster
+- Zips can be removed from root of repository (at least once they are not used by any `LEGACY_PORTMASTER=true` builds)

+Disadvantages:
+- Requires automation as each release has all ports - but we can use github actions to automate this for free.
+- We have to be careful to not break compatibility.

+## Hosting Structure
+There is a github action which can be triggered to create a release.
+This action will build all ports (using caching of prior releases to speed build) and publish a release with the format: `YYYY-MM-DD_HHMM` ex: `2021-11-18_2337`.

+This release will have .zips for all ports as well as `.git.info` files which contains the caching metadata used to determine if a build has changed.

+Though there are some minor differences with GitHub Releases (spaces are turned into '.'), portmaster can be updated to point to the following url and it more or less works: `https://github.com/<org>/PortMaster/releases/latest/download/`

 # Build Caching Overview
 **tl;dr;** Caching is important, so we made a caching layer to speed up builds.
 Disable it on build with `./build --no-build-cache`.